 According to some leading philosophical conceptions of well-being (e.g., Railton, 1986), preferences are identified with the choices a person would make after deliberation when well informed about the consequences of her options.
-In our framework, SWB would be a measure of such preferences-i.e., the utility function that is maximized by well informed, deliberated choices-if the SWB responses capture (i) the same function of the different life domains as utility, (ii) a utility notion whose forward-looking component coincides with forward-looking utility (any backward-looking component is irrelevant for choice, as long as preferences are time-separable), and (iii) other-regarding preferences.
+In our framework, SWB would be a measure of such preferences-i.e., the utility function that is maximized by well informed, deliberated choices-if the SWB responses capture (i) the same function of the different life domains as utility, (ii) a utility notion whose forward-looking component coincides with forward-looking utility (any backward-looking component is irrelevant for choice, under the assumption that preferences are time-separable), and (iii) other-regarding preferences.

 One approach to evaluating the extent to which SWB is a good measure of preferences is based on the theory of spatial equilibrium: in equilibrium, across any two geographic locations, there is a marginal resident who is indifferent between staying and moving.
-Assuming equilibrium and other strong assumptions (which we do not evaluate here), if SWB captures preferences, then mean SWB should be equal across locations.
+Assuming equilibrium and other strong assumptions, if SWB captures preferences, then mean SWB should be equal across locations.
 Using a variety of datasets with different SWB measures, a number of papers find evidence of non-trivial differences in mean SWB across locations in the U.S. (e.g., Glaeser and Redlick, 2009; Oswald and Wu, 2010; Glaeser, Gottlieb, and Ziv, 2016).
 Although their paper mainly focuses on changes over time, Glaeser, Gottlieb, and Ziv (2016) point out that this finding is evidence against SWB being a good measure of preferences.
-Interestingly, Oswald and Wu (2010) find that mean SWB in a U.S. state is correlated with the state's "quality of life" (the dollar value of amenities predicted from state-level regressions on amenities of wages, rents, and prices).
-Glaeser et al. interpret this finding as suggesting that SWB captures the utility benefits from local amenities but not the utility costs of foregone consumption due to lower wages relative to local living costs.
-In our notation, this hypothesis means that \widetilde{U}t is not a positive monotonic transformation of U_t and, in particular, \tilde{U}t is more impacted by local amenities, while U_t is more impacted by purchasing power.
-The difference between them could be driven by differences between any of $\tilde{u}k(\cdot)$, $\tilde{\delta}{t,\tau}$, and $\tilde{\lambda}k$ and, respectively, $u_k(\cdot)$, $\delta{t,\tau}$, and λ_k .
+Interestingly, Oswald and Wu (2010) find that mean SWB in a U.S. state is correlated with the state's "quality of life" (the dollar value of amenities predicted from state-level regressions of wages, rents, and prices on amenities).
+Glaeser et al. interpret Oswald and Wu's finding as suggesting that SWB captures the utility benefits from local amenities but not the utility costs of foregone consumption due to lower wages relative to local living costs.
+In our notation, this hypothesis means that \widetilde{U}t is not a positive monotonic transformation of U_t and, in particular, \widetilde{U}t is more impacted by local amenities, while U_t is more impacted by purchasing power.
+The difference between them could be driven by differences between any of $\tilde{u}k(\cdot)$, $\tilde{\delta}{t,\tau}$, and $\tilde{\lambda}k$ and, respectively, $u_k(\cdot)$, $\delta{t,\tau}$, and λ_k .4

 The other approach is based on survey data on people's predictions of the SWB consequences of different possible choices.
 Researchers ask whether people's (hypothetical or actual) choices coincide with what they believe would maximize their SWB (Benjamin, Heffetz, Kimball, and Rees-Jones, 2012, 2014; Fleurbaey and Schwandt, 2016; Adler, Dolan, and Kavetsos, 2017; Szabó and Ujhelyi, 2017).
 For example, Benjamin, Heffetz, Kimball, and Rees-Jones (2014) ask graduating medical students to report their just-submitted ranking over residency programs, and to predict their SWB under each program.
 While the students usually choose the option they anticipate would maximize their SWB, there are systematic discrepancies.
-Other perceived aspects of the residency programs-including stress, the quality of social life,
+Other perceived aspects of the residency programs-including stress, the quality of social life, desirability of the location, prestige, and future career prospects-help explain respondents' choices, controlling for anticipated SWB.